Phone icon. Need help? Call us on 0800 085 7371

 • Supporting their wellbeing, for example, providing emotional support if they’re more anxious or experiencing any challenges with their mental health.

-If the elderly person is expected to have some ongoing care needs, they will need care needs assessment from your local council shortly after discharge in their home, to see what their needs are and what can be arranged to meet them.
+If the elderly person is expected to have some ongoing care needs, they will need a care needs assessment from your local council shortly after discharge in their home, to see what their needs are and what can be arranged to meet them.

 In some cases, family members, friends or neighbours might be able to fulfil some or all those needs, or it might be that professional care assistance is needed.
 Depending on the circumstances, there may be help available with funding care or it might be that private care needs to be arranged.